Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or quantum binary optimization: Results

-The convergence of the iterative process also depends on the initial guess $\mathbf{x}_0$.
-This property resembles the gradient descent algorithm used in minimization problems, where the convergence rate can intensely depend on the initial guess.
-This drawback is solved in the descent methods, considering the geometry of the problem and reformulating it in a more powerful conjugate gradient descent method.
-Next, we show that the geometry associated with the system of linear equations can improve the convergence and break a sizeable original system into smaller ones that could be solved separately.
+The Fujitsu digital annealer enhances the well-known simulated annealing algorithm with other physics-inspired strategies that resemble quantum annealing procedures (see ref. \cite{Aramon2019}).
+In our case, involving large matrices, small binary approximations, and small condition numbers, the Fujitsu system seems to be very efficient at solving these types of problems.
+Large QUBO problems can be solved using the Fujitsu system (QUBO with dimensions up to $10^5$), which includes integration with the Azure system's blob storage to load even larger problems.
+However, even with an efficient QUBO solver like the Fujitsu system, in cases of large matrices with appreciable condition numbers and small binary approximations, algorithm 1 is not adequate for solving a linear system equation with an unique solution.
+For matrices with larger $\mathrm{Cond}(\mathbf{A})$, finding correspondence between QUBO configurations that minimize eq. (\ref{QUBOFunc}) and configurations sufficiently close to $\mathbf{x}^*$ depends on the initial guess $\mathbf{x}_0$.
+This property resembles the gradient descent algorithm used in minimization problems, where the convergence rate can heavily depend on the initial guess.
+This drawback is addressed in descent methods by considering the geometry of the problem and reformulating it into a more powerful conjugate gradient descent method.
+Next, we demonstrate that the geometry associated with the system of linear equations can improve convergence and break down a sizable original system $\mathbf{A}$ with an arbitrary $\mathrm{Cond}(\mathbf{A})$ number into smaller ones $\mathbf{A}_i$ with lower $\mathrm{Cond}(\mathbf{A}_i)$ that could be solved separately using algorithm 1.

-\section{The rhombus geometry applied to the problem $\mathbf{A}\cdot \mathbf{x}=\mathbf{b}$}
+\subsection{The rhombus geometry applied to the problem $\mathbf{A}\cdot \mathbf{x}=\mathbf{b}$}

-\subsection{The geometry of the problem $\mathbf{A}\cdot \mathbf{x}=\mathbf{b}$}
+\subsubsection{The geometry of the problem $\mathbf{A}\cdot \mathbf{x}=\mathbf{b}$}

 The entire discrete set of possible configurations defines the QUBO.
 Generally, there is little structure in this set.
 However, since the problem is written in the language of vector space, there is a robust mathematical structure that we can use to improve the performance of existing algorithms.
 It is not difficult to see that the subset of $\mathbb{R}^N$ where $f(\mathbf{x})$ (given by eq (\ref{Func}) with $\mathbf{A}$ invertible) is constant corresponds to ellipsoidal hyper-surfaces of dimension $N-1$.
-For $N=2$ see figure \ref{Elipse}
+For $N=2$ see Figure \ref{FIG2}a.